Silver wedding rings Spirit of the Sleeping Giant

 Jeweler Zhaawano's elegant eagle feather engagement rings are living prayers.
 The sylized feathers adorning the rings tell a sacred story that has been taught and told by countless generations of spiritual teachers and storytellers.

 The rings are a unique mixture of affordability and simple elegance.
 The stories of the rings are still very much alive today.
-Their meaning, deeply rooted in the collective memory and cultural consciousness of the Anishinaabe and Cree Peoples, are also universal since they touch our everyday lives and relationships.
+Their meaning, deeply rooted in the collective memory and cultural consciousness of the Anishinaabeg and Ininewak (Cree) Peoples, are also universal since they touch our everyday lives and relationships.

 The eagle feathers of the rings stand for the spirit of life and for the search for thruth in all things.
 The gems that adorn the feathers symbolize a personal quest of fulfillment and are statements of individuality of the the lady who's going to wear the ring.

 See below more sterling silver wedding ring sets from the Spirit of the Sleeping Giant series

 *Prices are indicative and depend on ring sizes and the current exchange rates; shipping costs and possible tax rates are excluded.